For questions not covered here, contact the Food and Nutrition Services office at 743-3717.

 Do I have to fill out a free or reduced-price meal application each year?

 Yes!
 The federal program requires that the application be filled out with all the required information before it can be processed.
-Parents need to fill out only one application for all the children they have in elementary and middle school.
+Parents need to fill out only one application for all the children they have in elementary, middle and high school.
 This application should list all school-age children.
-High school students must request a non-federal lunch program application from their school cafeteria because this program is separate from the elementary and middle school program.

 Why was my free or reduced-price meal application denied?